GreenGaston/GROUP21_2021/README.md

         - Type this with capital letters and without anything in between.
     - You will also be asked to put in a grid size, the x and y respectively.

-# This is a test.
+# This is a test!